 Buyer’s Guide: How to Pick the Best Corded Jigsaw For Your Needs

 Not all jigsaws are made the same, and every project comes with different requirements.
 When shopping for a new corded jigsaw, ensure you know what you’ll be using it for.

 It’s possible you don’t know your exact requirements yet.
 Maybe you take on various jobs, or maybe you’re a newbie just getting started in the DIY hobby.
 If that describes you, don’t despair; our handy buyer’s guide can still help you find the best-quality jigsaw in exchange for your hard-earned cash.

 We’ll keep it simple; don’t buy a corded jigsaw until you answer the following questions.

 We’re assuming you’re buying a saw because you want to cut things, so let’s start with the blade.

-Before we get into the weeds, don’t forget that on a jigsaw, you’ll be changing out the blade far more frequently than you might with a circular or miter saw.
-It’s less important to get a corded jigsaw that comes with a perfect blade than to get one where you can easily replace the blade many times over.
+Before we get into the weeds, don’t forget that on a jigsaw, you’ll change the blade far more frequently than you might with a circular or miter saw.
+It’s less important to get a corded jigsaw with a perfect blade than to get one where you can easily replace the blade many times over.

 With that in mind, here are the most important specs of a jigsaw blade.